LSEG-API-Samples/Example.ERT.Javascript.ERTController/README.md

 * [Elektron WebSocket API](https://developers.thomsonreuters.com/elektron/websocket-api-early-access) - Interface to access Elektron real-time market data.

-* [Pako](https://www.npmjs.com/package/pako) (v1.0.6) - Nodejs-based ibrary used to decompress Elektron Machine Readable News (MRN) headlines and stories.
+* [Pako](https://www.npmjs.com/package/pako) (v1.0.6) - Nodejs-based library used to decompress Elektron Machine Readable News (MRN) headlines and stories.
 Applications utilizing the news capabilities offered within this interface must include the 'zlib.js' script within their HTML.

     **Note**: The 'zlib.js' file was prepared by [browserfying](http://browserify.org/) the pako library.
 This is a process to bring the capabilities of the node.js library to the browser.
 For convenience and interest, I've included the node.js-based file called 'pako.js' which I used to create the 'zlib.js' package.
 Refer to 'pako.js' file for general instructions as to how I did this.